MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/test-partner-security-requirements.md

 See [Partner Security Requirements](https://docs.microsoft.com/partner-center/partner-security-requirements) to learn more about the requirements.
 These requirements will be enforced by Azure Active Directory and Partner Center.
 To validate the account accessing resources was challenged for multi-factor authentication both platforms will be checking the [authentication method reference](https://tools.ietf.org/html/rfc8176) claim to see if MFA is listed.

 > [!NOTE]
 > If you are using Azure Active Directory with Azure Multi-Factor Authentication, then the authentication method reference (AMR) claim will be present.
-However, if you have implemented a third-party solution there is a chance additional configurations will need to be performed to ensure the claim is issued.
+However, if you have implemented a third-party solution there is a chance additional actions will need to be taken to ensure the claim is issued.
 You will need to work with the vendor of your third-party solution to determine what actions are will be required.

 ## Checking your account

 You can use the [Test-PartnerSecurityRequirement](https://docs.microsoft.com/powershell/module/partnercenter/Test-PartnerSecurityRequirement) command to check if the authentication method reference claim is present and that it contains the MFA value.
-When you run this command it will prompt you to authenticate, and the test will be performed using the authenticating account.
+When you run this command, it will prompt you to authenticate, and the test will be performed using the authenticating account.

 If the claim is missing, the you will see a response similar to the following